marklister/scala-totp-auth/README.md

   - [unmanaged jar 2.9](https://marklister.github.com/scala-totp-auth/scala-totp-auth_2.9.2-1.01.jar)
   - [unmanaged jar for 2.10](https://marklister.github.com/scala-totp-auth/scala-totp-auth_2.10-1.1.jar)

 Or build it from source.
-There are only 2 classes and a companion object.
+There is only one class and two objects.